gillean/my-stamp-collection/READNE.md

 Simon's Stamp Collection App
 ---

-# About Simon
+# About Simon's Stamps

-Simon is cool
+Simon is cool.
+He has a lot of stamps from many years ago.
+They are chinese stamps.